Skip to content

 Humiliating Moments on Movie Sets

-There were days that made me wonder if I was cut out for movies at all, considering background work was hardly a challenge.
+Some days I wondered if I was cut out for movies, considering background work was hardly challenging.
 Though, for me, it often seemed to be.
 One of those questionable moments happened while working on a television movie of the week called When the Bough Breaks, starring Ted Danson.
 During a scene filmed in a Studio City bar called Residuals, the director yelled to me, “Hey, you.
 What’s your name?”

 “Michele.”